There was an error with your log in

 Hikers walking on ice in Iceland

-• Your last day on the road!
-In the morning, drive to Glacier Lagoon and the Diamond Beach.
-On your way back to Reykjavik, stop by the Eldhraun Lava Field, created in one of the greatest eruptions in recorded history.
-Finally. visit the unique Seljalandsfoss waterfall and the hidden waterfall Gljúfrabúi.
-After a goodbye dinner, spend your final Icelandic night in Reykjavik.
+• Our last day on the road!
+In the morning, we’ll head to the Glacier Lagoon and Diamond Beach.
+On our way back to Reykjavik, we will stop by the Eldhraun Lava Field, formed during one of the largest eruptions in recorded history.
+Then, we’ll visit the unique Seljalandsfoss waterfall and the hidden Gljúfrabúi waterfall.
+We will fnish the day with a farewell dinner in the city.

 Icebergs on the black sand Iceland